Delta Functions via Inverse Differentials

 \[\begin{aligned} \int_{g > 0} (\del \cdot \b{F}) \d V &= \int_{\bb{R}^3} \theta(g(\b{x})) (\del \cdot \b{F}) \d^3 \b{x} \\ &= \cancel{\int_{\p \bb{R}^3} \del(\theta \b{F}) \d^3 \b{x}} - \int [\del \theta(g(\b{x}))] \cdot F \d^3 \b{x} \\ &= \int \delta(g(\b{x})) [-\del g \cdot \b{F}] \frac{dg \^ \star dg}{\| \del g \|^2} \\ &= \int 1_{g=0} (\b{n} \cdot \b{F}) \frac{dg \^ \star dg}{\| \del g \|^2} \\ &= \int 1_{g=0} (\b{n} \cdot \b{F}) \; \widehat{dg} \^ \star \widehat{dg}\\ &= \oint_{g=0} (\b{n} \cdot \b{F} ) \; {\star \widehat{dg}} \\ \end{aligned}\]

 That’s the classical version.
-The exterior calculus version is somewhat more elegant.
+The exterior calculus version is somewhat more elegant (although I am about to explain it in an inelegant way, but, um, it’s elegant when you leave all the details out…).
 In this, we treat \(F\) as a bivector field rather than a vector field, and we’re trying to get

 \[\int_{g > 0} dF = \int_{g =0} F\]